seanohue/vue-howler-bus/README.md

 # Vue Howler Bus

-An audio engine plugin for Vue, based on Howler JS and an application-wide event bus.
+An audio engine plugin for Vue, based on [Howler JS](https://howlerjs.com/) and an application-wide [event bus](https://github.com/fffixed/vue-bus).
 Originally made for an HTML5 game engine, could also be used for other HTML5 multimedia experiences.

+*disclaimer* This is an early version of this plugin and the API is thus incomplete and subject to change.

 ## Set up